TokisanGames/Terrain3D/doc/docs/programming_languages.md

 These options are for programming scenarios where a user action is intented to provide your code with the Terrain3D instance.

 * If collision is enabled in game (default) or in the editor (debug only), you can run a raycast and if it hits, it will return a `Terrain3D` object.
-See more below in the [raycasting](#raycasting-with-physics) section.
+See more in the [raycasting](collision.md#physics-based-collision-raycasting) section.

 * Your script can provide a NodePath and allow the user to select their Terrain3D node as was done in [the script](https://github.com/TokisanGames/Terrain3D/blob/v0.9.1-beta/project/addons/terrain_3d/extras/project_on_terrain3d.gd#L14) provided for use with Scatter.